-Three written exams:
+Three written exams: Paper 1 30% Paper 2 30% Paper 3 40%

-Paper 1 - One hour 45 minutes (30% of A level)

-- Paper 2 One hour 45 minutes (30% of A level) - Paper 3 Two hours 45 minutes (40% of A level)

 POLITICS Head of Department: Mr S Phillips, BA (Hons), York Examination Board: AQA

 Why Study Politics?

 There has never been a more complicated time in British and International politics.
 Brexit and Covid have entirely shaken up the political status quo.
 Likewise, in international relations, there is a new US President, China is increasing its power, Russia is seeking to play more of a global role and the impact of climate change is barely understood but will be huge.
 The course is increasingly relevant in the modern world.
 If you are intrigued, excited or worried about the changes that will happen in your lifetime, this is the course for you.